Mathematical Formulation of an Optimal Execution Problem with Uncertain Market Impact: Abstract

-\begin{quote} In this paper, we study an optimal execution problem in the case of uncertainty in market impact to derive a more realistic market model.
-Our model is a generalized version of that in \cite{Kato}, where a model of optimal execution with deterministic market impact was formulated.
-First, we construct a discrete-time model as a value function of an optimal execution problem.
-We express the market impact function as a product of a deterministic part (an increasing function with respect to the trader's execution volume) and a noise part (a positive random variable).
+We study an optimal execution problem with uncertain market impact to derive a more realistic market model.
+We construct a discrete-time model as a value function for optimal execution.
+Market impact is formulated as the product of a deterministic part increasing with execution volume and a positive stochastic noise part.
 Then, we derive a continuous-time model as a limit of a discrete-time value function.
-We find that the continuous-time value function is characterized by an optimal control problem with a L\'evy process and investigate some of its properties, which are mathematical generalizations of the results in \cite{Kato}.
-We also consider a typical example of the execution problem for a risk-neutral trader under log-linear/quadratic market impact with Gamma-distributed noise.
+We find that the continuous-time value function is characterized by a stochastic control problem with a L\'evy process.